jzarazaga/StoryMaps/StorymapKENYA.md

 Save this map with a NAME you can remember . .
 LEAVE ArcGIS Online.

-Now return to your StoryMap and use the banner to Add a sidecar.
-Selecting a 'docked panel' you can add the text on the left - describing vegettion, and add a map on the right to illustrate that.
+Now return to StoryMap and use the banner to Add a sidecar.
+Selecting a 'docked panel' add the text on the left - describing vegetation, and add a map on the right to illustrate that.

-You should find your own ArcGIS map  . .and can add it.
+Find your own ArcGIS map  . .and add it.
 ![](./media/MediaMap.png)